NonneTrapuE/Terrashell/README.md

 Provisionners can be develop from modules, and developpers can gain many hours.

 ## For testing
-Terrashell is only for developpers now.
-No provisionners are existing today for Terrashell.
+Terrashell is only for developpers now or testers.
-But i works to develop quickly one for start.
-Maybe it's for VMWare ESX.
+First provisionner is not stable usable really, it's only a PoC.
-For testing Terrashell, install Powershell 7.2 or early form [here](https://learn.microsoft.com/fr-fr/shows/it-ops-talk/how-to-install-powershell-7)
+To testing Terrashell, install Powershell 7.2 or early form [here](https://learn.microsoft.com/fr-fr/shows/it-ops-talk/how-to-install-powershell-7)

 ## Toml
 Toml is a configuration language, like XML or JSON, but easier to understand by humans.